Published: May 1, 2022

 According to a Saving Our Sons meme, PRO CHOICE means bodily autonomy for the woman: "Her body, her choice."
 They say that by the same token, a bodily autonomy advocate must side with the baby boy: "His body, his choice."
 However the law recognizes that bodily autonomy is not an absolute right.
 There are exceptions.
 A parent makes a great number of decisions about her child's body, including vaccinations and other medications, corrective cosmetic surgeries, and ear piercings.
 Joseph Mazor, a British bioethicist who is not himself pro-circumcision, has argued that the right to bodily integrity only applies to situations in which the procedure in question is unarguably not beneficial, neither medically nor otherwise (e.g., certain cosmetic procedures), and is being performed on the individual for others' benefit - not for the patient's own benefit.

 The meme continues: PRO LIFE means bodily autonomy for the child: "baby's body, baby's rights."
 This slogan, however, is not used - and has never been used - by the anti-abortion community.
 The phrase "baby's body, baby's rights" doesn't even appear on the internet, with one insignificant exception.
-Abortion opponents simply don't express their views in terms of a baby's choice.
+Nor do opponents say that babies "have rights to their full body."
+Abortion opponents simply don't express their views in terms of a baby's choice or a full body.
 Their most common argument is that abortion is murder because the fetus is a human being with a right to life.
+That argument doesn't apply to circumcision.

 DEFENSIBLE AND INDEFENSIBLE POSITIONS